907sjl/referrals-bokeh/README.md

     break-after: avoid;
 }
 ```
+This is opposite the usual requirement to make pages responsive to device screen
+sizes.
+A style class is created to override the height and width of a DIV element and to control the
+placement of page breaks when printing the page.
 ```
 {% raw %}
 {% block contents %}
 <div class="reportpage-rotated">
 {% endraw %}
 ```
-Cascading Style Sheets provides a convenient method to constrain the application page content to a
-printed page size.
-This is opposite the usual requirement to make pages responsive to device screen
-sizes.
-A style class is created to override the height and width of a DIV element and to control the
-placement of page breaks when printing the page.
-The page content is placed within this master DIV.
+The page content is placed within the DIV.

+The browser may still need a hint about the page size and margins when printing and so a print media only
+style sheet is linked to the page with a @page directive.
 ```
 /* Landscape page */
 @page {